roscopeco/curb/README.markdown

 ## License

-Curb is copyright (c)2006 Ross Bamford, and released under the terms of the Ruby license.
+Curb is copyright (c)2006-2017 Ross Bamford & Todd Fisher, and released under the terms of the Ruby license.
 See the LICENSE file for the gory details.

 ## You will need